 Choosing the best materials for your product is important.
 Here are some risks associated with using subpar materials.

-The goal of any company should be to ensure that its products last a long time and remain safe to use.
-If you opt for cheaper materials, they will most likely be of lower quality, and in certain cases, that can be dangerous.
+Every company should prioritize creating products that deliver long-term value and remain safe to use.
+When you compromise on material quality to reduce costs, you typically sacrifice durability and reliability.
 Products could malfunction, break or even fail to operate as intended.
 This includes how you package your product.
 If the packaging is poor, the product could be damaged by the time it reaches the consumer.

 Choose materials that can hold up under anticipated conditions, endure normal usage and keep consumers satisfied.
 Otherwise, you will lose consumers to other companies due to unreliable or cheaply made products.